Generic name: phenytoin sodium

 Dilantin (extended phenytoin sodium capsules, USP) are formulated with the sodium salt of phenytoin.
 The free acid form of phenytoin is used in Dilantin-125 Suspension and Dilantin Infatabs.
 Because there is approximately an 8% increase in drug content with the free acid form over that of the sodium salt, dosage adjustments and serum level monitoring may be necessary when switching from a product formulated with the free acid to a product formulated with the sodium salt and vice versa.

 Dosage should be individualized to provide maximum benefit.
-In some cases, serum blood level determinations may be necessary for optimal dosage adjustments—the clinically effective serum level is usually 10–20 mcg/mL.
+In some cases, serum blood level determinations may be necessary for optimal dosage adjustments—the clinically effective serum level is usually 10 to 20 mcg/mL.
 With recommended dosage, a period of seven to ten days may be required to achieve steady-state blood levels with phenytoin and changes in dosage (increase or decrease) should not be carried out at intervals shorter than seven to ten days.

 Divided daily dosage